malfattti/garden/Decadent Love.md

 	  - situation of chamber's text: tick the decadent box
 	  - fifth edition: fin de siecle character (artistic and intelectual freedom).
 		  - belongs to decadence but he is not a decadent figure. he benefits from the decadent movement. enjoying the intelectual freedom without being a Dorian Gray character
-		  - nice seeway into the other male characyer
+		  - nice segue into the other male character

-demonstrated that being able to situate text
+		  - demonstrated that being able to situate text

-key themes that run through
+		  - key themes that run through

-if argument is that it is a neglected text
+		  - if argument is that it is a neglected text

-come back to her with outline and send it to her
+  - come back to her with outline and send it to her

-try to do it in june
+  - do it in june

 **